haberdashPI/german_track/_research/plans.md

 ## current steps:

-- hits vs misses (focus on that, as defined by task)
++ hits vs misses (focus on that, as defined by task)
-- baseline - find something away from target or switch
++ baseline - find something away from target or switch
    - misses should match baseline
+    - doesn't seem to be the case, exactly; looks pretty noisy worth investigating individual data points, at the moment I would feel pretty unconvinced that there's any effect
 - pair data - lines between the two conditions (or some such)
 - check on the outlier points, maybe there is an issue with the number of data points
 - revisit window timings (start & length) / frequency bands